Changissnz/selfinterest/README.md

 there are options to do and participate in nothing.
 I can die an idiot, in other words, in a state with too many retirees and their old politics and old money (Florida).
 Nothing wrong with that, it's just that things get old.
 Life.
-It moves too fast when you want things to last, and drags on forever to let you find happiness never.
+It moves too fast when you want things to last, and drags on forever for you to find happiness never.

 ~the end~